la3lma/focusstack/README.md

 "scorpion-lapse", which is a series of pictures of a "house pseudoscorpion" (Chelifer cancroides) that I captured in my home :)

-All of the software here will be open sourced, either Apache 2 or GPL 3.
-Haven't really decieded yet.
-The time series is Apache 2 licensed (by me, I took the pictures).
+All of the software here will be open sourced using the Apache 2 license.
+The image series is Apache 2 licensed (by me, I took the pictures).

 [1] "Image Sharpness Measure for Blurred Images in Frequency" by